CKWS-DT: Analog-to-digital conversion

 In January 2013, CKWS applied to the CRTC to convert its main Kingston transmitter to digital.
 The station had not announced plans to convert its transmitters in Prescott and Smiths Falls to digital, but did convert its Brighton translator CKWS-TV-1 to digital channel 30 on August 31, 2011, as its former analog UHF channel 66 is now out-of-band.
 The Brighton digital signal was not initially broadcast in HD as it went on-air before CKWS converted its cable TV feed (and, later, its main signal) to high-definition digital TV.

 The main CKWS transmitter at Wolfe Island/Kingston flash cut to digital on July 5, 2013, on its existing frequency, VHF channel 11.
-The station was not obligated to convert this transmitter, as Kingston was not one of the 31 markets in which the Canadian Radio-television and Telecommunications Commission (CRTC) imposed a mandatory analog shutdown on August 31, 2011.
+The station was not obligated to convert this transmitter, as Kingston was not one of the 31 markets in which the CRTC imposed a mandatory analog shutdown on August 31, 2011.